 There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
-As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
+As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may need help or protection.
 Children at risk of radicalisation may display different signs or seek to hide their views.
 Oxford Guardians' staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.

 Even very young children may be vulnerable to radicalisation by others, whether in the family or outside, and display concerning behaviour.
-The Prevent duty does not require teachers or
+The Prevent duty does not require teachers or childcare providers to carry out unnecessary intrusion into family life but as with any other safeguarding risk, they must act when they observe behaviour of concern.